← Back to all articles

 The Real Reason You Can't See Your Abs (It's Not What You Think)

-For most men, abs become visible somewhere between 10-15% body fat.
-The exact percentage depends on genetics — specifically, where your body preferentially stores fat.
+For most guys, abs start showing between 10-15% body fat.
+The exact number depends on your genetics — specifically where your body stores fat.

 • **Upper abs:** Usually visible around 15%

-Ab exercises build the abdominal muscles.
-They do NOT burn the fat covering them.
-You cannot spot-reduce fat — this has been debunked by decades of research.
+Ab exercises build the muscle.
+They don't burn the fat on top of it.
+You can't spot-reduce — this has been proven over and over again.

-A study published in the Journal of Strength and Conditioning Research had participants do ab exercises 5 days a week for 6 weeks.
+One study had people do ab exercises 5 days a week for 6 weeks.
 The result?
-No significant change in abdominal fat.
+No change in abdominal fat.
+None.

-3. Resistance training — Heavy compound lifts burn more calories and build more muscle than any ab exercise.
+3. Lift weights.
+Heavy compound movements burn more calories and build more total muscle than any ab exercise.

 Want personalised guidance?